 All the dynamic questionnaires used by the application to support the due diligence functions are powered by the Know Your Customer Engine.
-The following sections explain how some of the basic functionality of this utility module is used within the context of Pega Client Lifecycle Management and KYC.
+The following sections explain how some of the basic functionality of this utility module is used within the context of Pega Client Lifecycle Management for Financial Services.

 Policy profile storage

 In previous versions of the application, customer KYC data was stored in their master profile.
 You can now store the KYC Types associated with a customer in a new policy profile repository.
 By default, the system uses the new policy profile to store the KYC data of new customers.
-Existing customers' KYC data stored in their master profile are automatically migrated into the new repository the next time their master profile is saved.
+Existing customers' KYC data that was stored in their master profile will be automatically migrated into the new repository the next time that their master profile is saved.
 This migration process automatically transfers all KYC data into the new repository.

-This change significantly reduces the footprint of the master profile and improves the overall performance of the application.
-However, implementations with custom master profile functionality need to assess the impact of the changes and act accordingly.
+This change significantly reduces the footprint of the master profile and will improve the overall performance of the application.
+It is important to note, however, that implementations with custom master profile functionality will need to assess the impact of the changes and act accordingly.

 For more details about how to configure this functionality, including how to disable it and restore the legacy mode, see the Configuring the policy profile section of the Pega Know Your Customer for Financial Services Implementation Guide.

 Pega Client Lifecycle Management for Financial Services is required to keep the KYC cases updated with the latest KYC polices so that the application can remain compliant with regulatory rules.
 Pega Client Lifecycle Management for Financial Services uses the Surgical policy update (SPU) feature from the KYC Engine to constantly push the new policies to in-flight KYC cases, when such policies are created or imported into the system.